 - Briefly, anything else you think we should know.

-The letter should be no more than four pages, plaintext, and in the English language.
+The letter should be no more than 6 pages, plaintext, and in the English language.
 (Google Translate is probably acceptable if necessary.)

 You will receive an automated email acknowledgement containing a receipt.
 Please keep a copy of that receipt; it will assist you in making enquiries regarding the status and progress of your proposal.

 What Happens Next